gocanvas/mobile_sdk_sample/android/README.md

 - `Show Form Button` - attempts to launch the form using the inputted JSON
 - `Form JSON Input EditText` - used as a JSON source for launching the forms
 - `Submission JSON Output EditText` - populated with the submission returned after the form flow is finished

+## Helper Assets

+You can prefill the sample app's inputs by adding your data into the following files (path `../src/main/assets`):
+- license_key.txt
+- form_input.json
+- prefilled_entries_input.json
+- reference_data_input.json